google/WebFundamentals/src/content/en/updates/2019/02/feb-wrap-up.md

 We are a team of engineers and communicators who produce articles and code samples such as this website [web fundamentals](/web) and our brand new portal [web.dev](https://web.dev/).
-You can also catch out work over on our [YouTube Channel](https://www.youtube.com/user/ChromeDevelopers).
-Don't forget to follow us on [@ChormiumDev](https://twitter.com/chromiumdev)!
+You can also catch our work over on [YouTube Channel](https://www.youtube.com/user/ChromeDevelopers), and don't forget to follow us on [@ChormiumDev](https://twitter.com/chromiumdev) :)

 February is a short month but we are certainly not short on content.
 Let's start with big releases from the team.